Keir Starmer faces fresh questions over judgment after Lord Doyle controversy

 Chancellor Rachel Reeves will face questions from the press during a visit on Thursday, while other Labour figures, including former deputy leader Angela Rayner and Greater Manchester mayor Andy Burnham, who both expressed support for the Prime Minister despite recent speculation about their own ambitions, will also attend a public-facing event in Liverpool.

-Sir Keir has sought to move on from speculation about his future at No 10 after renewed scrutiny of Lord Mandelson’s appointment as UK ambassador to the US despite his association with Jeffrey Epstein.
+Sir Keir has sought to move on from speculation about his future in Downing Street after renewed scrutiny of Lord Mandelson’s appointment as UK ambassador to the US despite his association with Jeffrey Epstein.

 But the Prime Minister is expected to continue efforts to shake up his No 10 operation, with the country’s top civil servant Sir Chris Wormald believed to be on his way out imminently.

-In a highly unusual intervention on Wednesday evening, former permanent secretary at the Foreign Office Lord Simon McDonald said there should be a “full process” to appoint a new Cabinet Secretary “that needs to start from scratch”.
+In a highly unusual intervention on Wednesday evening, former permanent secretary at the Foreign Office Lord Simon McDonald said there should be a “full process” to appoint a new Cabinet Secretary and that “needs to start from scratch”.

 Rumours have swirled in Westminster that Sir Keir intends to replace Sir Chris with Dame Antonia Romeo, a civil servant who also worked at the Foreign Office during Lord McDonald’s tenure.